ChappiebotAI/chappiebotai.github.io/_drafts/2018-2-1-image-similarity.md

 by a value of $$g$$.

 ### Triplet Sampling
 As we can see, the intuition of network architecture and loss function is not complicated.
-Nevertheless, the real challenge of this model is how to sampling the triplet effectively?
+Nonetheless, the real challenge of this model is how to sampling the triplet effectively?
 We cannot choose the too easy triplet: this make the training easily overfitted.
 In the original paper, the author introduced an additional metric $$r$$ to measure the similarity between images: As the training goes further, we will insert a triplet with the furthest positive image and